openshift-eng/aos-cd-jobs/hacks/s3_art-srv-enterprise/readme.md

 #### Proxying to Red Hat Content Gateway (CGW)
 Some teams that traditionally had ART publishing their clients to mirror.openshift.com have opted to host their content on Red Hat's content gateway (CGW).
 However, those teams still need older URLs to resolve.
 As such, certain directories on the new mirror.openshift.com are designed to proxy content from CGW.

 This was achieved by adding the CGW domain as an origin for our cloudfront distribution.
 This allows us to, for example, proxy a request to cloudfront for /pub/openshift-v4/clients/crc to pull content from https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/crc/ .
-This is another case where even if content is written to our s3 bucket, it will not be visible to users of cloudfront.
+This is another case where even if content is written to our s3 bucket, it will not be visible to users of mirror.openshift.com.

+To add or update these proxy entries:
+1. Log into the ART AWS account at aws.amazon.com
+2. Navigate to the CloudFront service.
+3. Find the running CloudFront distribution for mirror.openshift.com.
+4. Click the "Behaviors" tab.
+5. Look at the details for one of the behaviors that causes requests for a certain path to be proxied (e.g. `*/clients/crc/*`).
+6. To add a new path which proxies, create a NEW behavior. **Do not modify any existing behavior**.
+7. In the new behavior, replicate all of the settings you see in the example behavior you chose **except** `Path pattern` and potentially `Origin and origin groups` (if the path resides somewhere different on the CGW).
+8. Double check that all other settings are replicated -- inclduing caching and the "Viewer Request" function being set to `cgw-redirector`.
+9 Save your changes to the new behavior and move it to the top of the behavior list.
+10. Allow the CloudFront distribution to redeploy (5 to 10 minutes).
+11. Test the new redirection rule directly on mirror.openshift.com.

 ### Backup and restore
 The art-srv-enterprise bucket has S3 versioning enabled.
 This means that deleted files can be restored if it is done quickly.
 There is a lifecycle rule that will permanently delete these files after 30 days.